HL7/davinci-deqm/source/pages/col.md

 ### Gather Data Requirements From Payer
 {:.no_toc}

    In this optional step, the Provider queries the Payer("Aggregator") for which resources are needed for COL measure reporting.
 Note that instead of using this API, the measure definition can be reviewed manually to determine what data needs to be submitted.

-{  % include examplebutton.html example=col-requirements-example" b_title = "Click Here To See Example COL Data Requirements" % }
+        {% include examplebutton.html example="col-requirements-example" b_title = "Click Here To See Example COL Data Requirements" %}

 ### Exchange of Quality Measure Data Options
 {:.no_toc}